 Birks of Aberfeldy Walk … And That’s a Wrap

-Not only did the Birks wow us with its beauty but it echoed a sentiment of letting go and planning for the future.
+Not only did the Birks wow us with their beauty but they echoed a sentiment of letting go and planning for the future.

 Have you visited the Birks?